open-metabridge-foundation/protocol/rfc/openmeta-bridge-protocol.md

 - High durability (washable, bendable, protected against heat, etc.)
 - Optional: Tamper detection

+**Additional Assumptions**

+- The tag is fully integrated into the Item
+- The removal of the tag should require force and result in visible damage to the Item, such that tampering is recognizable/detected.

 ## Tag identifier
 (Introduce the public key as the unique tag identifier/DNA and what else it can be used for)

-One of the key requirements that leverages a seamless tracking of the tangible product in the digital world, is the tags' capability of storing a cryptographic key pair consisting of public and private key.
-The pair is associated with the tag during its production and besides its cryptographic purpose of signing and verifying messages using private and public key respectively, the public key serves another important role, that is, it uniquely identifies the tag.
+One of the key requirements that leverages a seamless tracking of the tangible product in the digital world, is the tags' capability of storing a cryptographic key pair consisting of a public and private key.
+The pair is associated with the tag during its production and besides its cryptographic purpose of signing and verifying messages using the private and public key respectively, the public key serves another important role, that is, it uniquely identifies the tag.

-**Lookup Metadata:** In the curse of the product registration, the brand reads the public key from the tag and stores it on the ledger as part of a certificate alongside other metadata.
-The user, on the other side, can later retrieve this data by querying the ledger using the public key as an identifier.
+**Lookup Metadata:** In the course of the product registration, the Creator reads the public key from the tag and stores it on the ledger as part of a certificate alongside other metadata.
+The User, on the other side, can later retrieve this data by querying the ledger using the public key as an identifier.

-**Verify proof of possession:** In order to digitally claim an object for herself, a user needs two components.
-First a claim code, which can be obtained with the product purchase, and second, a proof of possession of the actual asset.
-During this process, claim code and PoP, which is a signature produced by the product, are sent to the ledger.
-The ledger later uses the public key of the product to check the validity of the proof of possession.
+**Verify Proof-of-Possession:** In order to digitally claim ownership over an Item, a User needs two components.
+First a Claim Code, which can be obtained with the Item purchase, and second, a Proof-of-Possession (PoP) of the physical Item.
+During this process, the Claim Code and PoP, which is a signature produced by the product, are sent to the ledger.
+The ledger later uses the public key of the Item to check the validity of the Proof-of-Possession.

-## Object data (optional)
+## Item data (optional)
 (Elaborate upon the additional information/data that can be attached to the tag on the distributed ledger)

 ## Tag authentication